What is IIoT?

 Manufacturing

-Manufacturers use IoT to optimize processes with automation, monitor equipment, and perform preventive and predictive maintenance on machinery.
+Manufacturers use IoT solutions to optimize processes with automation, monitor equipment, and perform preventive and predictive maintenance on machinery.
 Manufacturers also use IIoT devices to examine how customers are using their products.
 They can then analyze usage, check for patterns, and use these insights to inform new product design.

 Oil & gas